apache/logging-log4j2/src/site/markdown/manual/cloud.md

 The significant difference with this configuration from the first example is that it references the custom template and it specifies an event delimiter of a null character ('\0');

-Note: The level being passed with the above template does not strictly conform to the GELF spec as the Level being passed is the Log4j Level NOT the Level defined in the GELF spec.
+**Note**: The level being passed with the above template does not strictly conform to the GELF spec as the Level being passed is the Log4j Level NOT the Level defined in the GELF spec.
 However, testing has shown that Logstash, Elk, and Kibana are pretty tolerant of whatever data is passed to it.

+#### Custom Template

+Another option is to use a custom template, possibly based on one of the standard templates.
+The template below is loosely based on ECS but a) adds the spring boot application name, b) formats the message using PatternLayout, formats Map Messages as event.data attributes while setting the event action based on any Marker included in the event, includes all the ThreadContext attributes.

+**Note**: The Json Template Layout escapes control sequences so messages that contain '\n' will have those control sequences copied as "\n" into the text rather than converted to a newline character.
+This bypasses many problems that occur with Log Forwarders such as Filebeat and FluentBit/Fluentd.
+Kibana will correctly interpret these squences as newlines and display them correctly.
+Also note that the message pattern does not contain a timestamp.
+Kibana will display the timestamp field in its own column so placing it in the message would be redundant.

+    {
+      "@timestamp": {
+        "$resolver": "timestamp",
+        "pattern": {
+          "format": "yyyy-MM-dd'T'HH:mm:ss.SSS'Z'",
+          "timeZone": "UTC"
+        }
+      },
+      "ecs.version": "1.11.0",
+      "log.level": {
+        "$resolver": "level",
+        "field": "name"
+      },
+      "application": "\${lower:\${spring:spring.application.name}}",
+      "short_message": {
+        "$resolver": "message",
+        "stringified": true
+      },
+      "message": {
+        "$resolver": "pattern",
+        "pattern": "[%t] %X{requestId, sessionId, loginId, userId, ipAddress, accountNumber} %C{1.}.%M:%L - %m%n"
+      },
+      "process.thread.name": {
+        "$resolver": "thread",
+        "field": "name"
+      },
+      "log.logger": {
+        "$resolver": "logger",
+        "field": "name"
+      },
+      "event.action": {
+        "$resolver": "marker",
+        "field": "name"
+      },
+      "event.data": {
+        "$resolver": "map",
+        "stringified": true
+      },
+      "labels": {
+        "$resolver": "mdc",
+        "flatten": true,
+        "stringified": true
+      },
+      "tags": {
+        "$resolver": "ndc"
+      },
+      "error.type": {
+        "$resolver": "exception",
+        "field": "className"
+      },
+      "error.message": {
+        "$resolver": "exception",
+        "field": "message"
+      },
+      "error.stack_trace": {
+        "$resolver": "exception",
+        "field": "stackTrace",
+        "stackTrace": {
+          "stringified": true
+        }
+      }
+    }

 Finally, the GelfLayout can be used to generate GELF compliant output.
 Unlike the JsonTemplateLayout it adheres closely to the GELF spec.